Space Invaders

-is a 1978 shoot 'em up video game developed and published by Taito for arcades.
-It was released in Japan in April 1978, and released overseas by Midway Manufacturing later that year.
+is a 1978 fixed shooter video game developed and published by Taito for arcades.
+Taito released it in Japan in July 1978 and overseas through a partnership with Midway Manufacturing later that year.
 Space Invaders was the first video game with endless gameplay and the first fixed shooter, setting the template for the genre.
 The goal is to defeat waves of descending aliens with a horizontally moving laser cannon to earn as many points as possible.

 Designer Tomohiro Nishikado drew inspiration from video games such as Gun Fight and Breakout, electro-mechanical target shooting games, and science fiction narratives such as the novel The War of the Worlds, the anime Space Battleship Yamato, and the film Star Wars.
 To complete development, he had to design custom hardware and development tools to use the features in microprocessor technology, which was new to him.
 Upon release, Space Invaders quickly became a commercial success worldwide; by 1982, it had grossed $3.8 billion ($ billion in -adjusted terms), with a net profit of $450 million ($ billion in terms).
-This made it the best-selling video game and highest-grossing entertainment product at the time, and the highest-grossing video game of all time.
+This made it the best-selling video game and highest-grossing entertainment product at the time, and the highest-grossing video game yet.
+It is also one of the highest-grossing media franchises of all time.

-Space Invaders is considered one of the most influential and greatest video games of all time, having ushered in the golden age of arcade video games and Japan's long-lasting global success in the video games industry.
-It inspired several prolific game designers to join the industry and influenced numerous games across different genres.
-The game has been ported and re-released in various forms, including the 1980 Atari 2600 version, which quadrupled sales of the Atari 2600 console and became the first killer app for video game consoles.
-The pixelated enemy alien has become a pop culture icon, often representing video games as a whole.
-The game has spawned dozens of sequels and remakes, been the inspiration for numerous pieces of art and music, been parodied across media, and been the focus of several pieces of legislation to limit access to video games.
+Space Invaders is considered one of the most influential and best video games ever, having ushered in the golden age of arcade video games, as well as Japan's long-lasting success in the video games industry.
+It inspired several prolific game designers to join the industry and has influenced numerous games.
+The game has been ported and re-released in various forms, including the 1980 Atari 2600 version.
+The port to the Atari 2600 quadrupled the console's sales and became the first killer app for video game consoles.
+The pixelated enemy aliens have become pop culture icons, sometimes representing video games as a whole.
+The game has spawned many sequels and remakes, been the inspiration for numerous pieces of art and music, been parodied across media, and been the focus of several pieces of legislation to limit access to video games.